geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 # Project summary to display on homepage.
-summary = "A 15 lecture course which introduces intermediate level topics in Linear Algebra."
+summary = "An introduction to intermediate level topics in Linear Algebra by a series of questions and answers.
+All materials including videos, notes, assignments is provided here.
+The textbooks used are also openly available."

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "bubbles.jpg"